Bogumił Kobiela

 Bogumił Kobiela (31 May 1931 – 10 July 1969) was a Polish stage and film actor.
 He is best known for his performances as Drewnowski in Andrzej Wajda's 1958 drama film Ashes and Diamonds and as Jan Piszczyk in Andrzej Munk's black comedy film Bad Luck (1960).

+Accident and Death

 He suffered serious injuries in a car crash on 2 July 1969 in Buszkowo.
 He died eight days later in hospital in Gdańsk.

 Selected filmography

 Kobiela appeared among other in the following films: